fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Atmosphere: "Jahannam was heated for a thousand years and its fire turned red; It was then heated for another thousand years and it became white; it was again heated for another thousand years and it turned black.
 At present, Jahannam is pitch black and dark."
 [Tirmidhi] "The fire in which one will burn is the 70th part of the Fire of Jahannam."
 [Muslim]

 7 Layers: Ali ibn Abi Talib (ra) has said that the gates of Jahannam are one upon each other.
 This denotes that Jahannam has layers.
 "The Hypocrites will be in the lowest depths of the Fire."
-[Qur'an 4:145].
+[Quran 4:145].

 Hutama: According to some narrations, the deepest level of the Hells.
 It is for the Hypocrites (Munafiqin).